thienclaa/congenial-octo-memory/Projects.md

     - Percentage of projects that succeeded

-    - Average days to project completion (could be due to cancellation or time out of the project or actual matching and completion of project)
+    - Average days to project completion (could be due to cancellation or actual matching and completion of project)
     - Average days to volunteer match to project

     - Number of volunteer inquiries by project type